dret/webconcepts/concepts/oauth-client-metadatum/scope.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/oauth-client-metadatum/scope"
 title:         "OAuth Dynamic Client Registration Metadatum: scope"
+concept-name:  OAuth Dynamic Client Registration Metadatum
+concept-value: scope
 description: "String containing a space-separated list of scope values (as described in OAuth 2.0) that the client can use when requesting access tokens."
 ---